tidalmigrations/machine_stats/windows/README.md

     - Specify `-UserName` parameter value
     - Store the password securely by running `.\save_password.ps1` script

-4) Ensure you have a file that has a list of all the private IP addresses you want to scan.
-For analyzing machines over the internet, you can use the public IPv4 DNS name.
+4) Ensure you have a text file (unicode/ascii) that has a list of hosts to be scanned.
+Hosts can be specified either as IP addresses or as hostnames that resolve via DNS.
+In either case, the hostnames and IP addresses must be resolvable (private or global DNS) and routable (either locally or over the internet) from the machine that machine-stats is running on.
 By default, Machine Stats looks for `servers.txt`, but you can also specify any custom location with `-ServersPath` parameter.
-The hosts will need to be accessible via your network connection from the machine that you run this from.

    You can easily export these with the 'Export' button from your Tidal Migrations account, https://your_domain.tidalmg.com/#/servers